mjanssen/graduation-frontend-setups/README.md

 developers can easily customize the setup (if they want to).
 The 'setup tool' will even remove itself when completed, so no unnecessary files are left.
 No other global packages than `node` and `npm` (or `yarn`) are needed.

+This repository was created after researching the following tools: Vue-CLI, create-react-app, Yeoman and Kyt.
+They're all great tools, but they all had something which maked the usage less convenient.
+Installing global dependencies, being limited to one setup, having to many setups available, not able to implement your own setup e.g.

 ---

 ## Help!
 Something is not working!